-The invention concerns carbon molecular sieve membranes ("CMS membranes"), and more particularly the use of 15 such membranes in gas separation.
-In particular, the present disclosure concerns an advantageous method for producing CMS membranes with desired selectivity and permeability properties.
-It has been discovered that by controlling and selecting the oxygen concentration in the pyrolysis atmo- 20 sphere used to produce CMS membranes, membrane selectivity and permeability can be adjusted.
+The invention concerns carbon molecular sieve membranes ("CMS membranes"), and more particularly the use of such membranes in gas separation.
+In particular, the present disclosure concerns an advantageous method for producing 20 CMS membranes with desired selectivity and permeability properties.
+It has been discovered that by controlling and selecting the oxygen concentration in the pyrolysis atmosphere used to produce CMS membranes, membrane selectivity and permeability can be adjusted.
 In particular, embodiments of the invention include optimizing acid gas permeability or selectivity by varying the oxygen concentration in the pyrolysis atmosphere.
-Further embodiments of the 25 invention include using a combination of oxygen concentration and pyrolysis temperature to tune CMS performance.
+Further embodiments of the invention include using a combination of oxygen concentration and pyrolysis temperature to tune CMS performance.

-Membranes are widely used for the separation of gases and liquids, including for example, separating acid gases, such as CO_2 and H_2S from natural gas, and the removal of O_2 from air.
-30 Gas transport through such membranes is commonly modeled by the sorption-diffusion mechanism.
-Specifically, gas molecules sorb into the membrane at the upstream, diffuse through the membrane, and finally desorb from the membrane at the downstream.
-Two intrinsic properties are com- 35 only to a limited extent.
-Suda and Haraya disclosed the formonly used to evaluate the performance of a membrane material; "permeability" and "selectivity."
-Permeability is hereby defined as a measure of the intrinsic productivity of a membrane material; more specifically, it is the partial pressure and thickness normalized flux, typically measured in Barrer.
-40 Selectivity, meanwhile, is a measure of the ability of one gas to permeate through the membrane versus a different gas; for example, the permeability of CO2 versus CH4, measured as a unit-less ratio.
+Membranes are widely used for the separation of gases and liquids, including for example, separating acid gases, such as $CO_2$ and $H_2S$ from natural gas, and the removal of $O_2$ from air.
+Gas transport through such membranes is commonly modeled by the sorption-diffusion mechanism.
+Specifically, gas 35 molecules sorb into the membrane at the upstream, and finally desorb from the membrane at the downstream.
+Two intrinsic properties are commonly used to evaluate the performance of a membrane material; "permeability" and "selectivity."
+Permeability is hereby defined as a measure of the intrinsic 40 productivity of a membrane material; more specifically, it is the partial pressure and thickness normalized flux, typically measured in Barrer.
+Selectivity, meanwhile, is a measure of the ability of one gas to permeate through the membrane versus a different gas; for example, the permeability of CO2 45 versus CH4, measured as a unit-less ratio.

-Currently, polymeric membranes are well studied and 45 widely available for gaseous separations due to easy processability and low cost.
-CMS membranes, however, have been shown to have attractive separation performance properties exceeding that of polymeric membranes.
+Currently, polymeric membranes are well studied and widely available for gaseous separations due to easy processability and low cost.
+CMS membranes, however, have been shown to have attractive separation performance properties 50 exceeding that of polymeric membranes.

-CMS membranes are typically produced through thermal 50 pyrolysis of polymer precursors.
-For example, it is known that defect-free hollow fiber CMS membranes can be produced by pyrolyzing cellulose hollow fibers (J. E. Koresh and A. Soffer, Molecular sieve permselective membrane.
+CMS membranes are typically produced through thermal pyrolysis of polymer precursors.
+For example, it is known that defect-free hollow fiber CMS membranes can be produced by pyrolyzing cellulose hollow fibers (J. E. Koresh and A. Soffer, 55 Molecular sieve permselective membrane.
 Part I. Presentation of a new device for gas mixture separation.
-Separation 55 Science and Technology, 18, 8 (1983)).
-In addition, many other polymers have been used to produce CMS membranes in fiber and dense film form, among which polyimides have been favored.
-Polyimides have a high glass transition temperature, are easy to process, and have one of the highest 60 separation performance properties among other polymeric membranes, even prior to pyrolysis.
+Separation Science and Technology, 18, 8 (1983)).
+In addition, many other polymers have been used to produce CMS membranes in fiber and dense film form, among which polyimides have 60 been favored.
+Polyimides have a high glass transition temperature, are easy to process, and have one of the highest separation performance properties among other polymeric membranes, even prior to pyrolysis.

 U.S. Pat.
 No. 6,565,631 to Koros et al., which is incorporated herein by reference, describes a method of synthesizing CMS membranes.
-In particular, a polyimide hollow fiber was 65 placed in a pyrolysis furnace with an evacuated environment, with a pyrolysis pressure of between 0.01 and 0.10 mm Hg air.
+In particular, a polyimide hollow fiber was 2 placed in a pyrolysis furnace with an evacuated environment, with a pyrolysis pressure of between 0.01 and 0.10 mm Hg air.
 U.S. Pat.
-No. 6,565,631 also discloses a method of using CMS membranes to separate CO_2 from a methane stream containing 10% CO_2 , at 1000 psia and 50° C., with a selectivity of approximately 45, a selectivity that is much higher than typical commercial polymeric membranes.
+No. 6,565,631 also discloses a method of using CMS membranes to separate CO2 from a methane stream containing 10% CO2, at 1000 psia and 50° C., with a selectivity of approximately 45, a selectivity that is much higher than typical commercial polymeric membranes.
 U.S. Pat.
 No. 6,565,631 also discloses that CMS membranes can, unlike polymeric membranes, operate with trace amounts of hydrocarbon impurities with little loss in selectivity.
 Other patents that describe processes for producing carbon membranes (both asymmetric hollow "filamentary" and flat sheets), and applications for gas separation, include U.S. Pat.
-No. 5,288, 304, and EP Patent No. 459,623, which are incorporated herein in their entireties.
+No. 5,288, 304, and EP Patent No. 459,623, which are incorporated berein in their entireties.